brunscii/astro-blog-site/src/content/blog/APlusTerms/Hardware/RAID.md

 ### RAID 6

 RAID 6 is similar to RAID 5 but there is double the parity data.
 This means that the parity bits are written to multiple drives and the array can handle up to 2 drive failures.
 The double parity als means that the array is more likily to succeed on a rebuild after a failure.

+## RAID 10

+RAID 10 is actually RAID 1 + 0.
+It is a combination of RAID 1's mirroring process as well as the striping process of RAID 0.
+This offers both speed and reliability.
+The downside is that it requires twice as many drives to acheive the same storage as a simple RAID 0 and is also slower since it has to mirror the data from the array.
+The benefits are the increased speed over RAID 1 as well as the ability to withstand a drive failure unlike RAID 0.